-A company can appear more than once in an election list, as a political group can have more than one seat on the same supervisory board. - Optionally, instead of 1 election, there could be 2 elections for a person entitled to vote: - 1 vote is cast in an election involving the biggest companies. - 1 vote is cast in an election with a group of companies that are smaller.
-Such a group of companies can be put together e.g. according to field of activity, size, location of headquarters.
-Which group of companies a voter can vote for is decided by a random process (perhaps only if a voter has not chosen a group in time). - Alternatives to who has the right to vote: - Alternative 1: The citizens of the participating states are entitled to vote, if they have a minimum age.
+- In a companies list, a company can appear more than once, so that an interest group can have more than one seat on the same supervisory board. - Alternatives to who has the right to vote: - Alternative 1: The citizens of the participating states are entitled to vote, if they have a minimum age.
 The election could take place every 3 years (a SB-seat could then normally be assigned for 6 years). - Alternative 2: A part of the citizens get the right to vote for a certain year or month by a random process.
-In this case, elections can be held more often. - For the smallest companies of this election may apply: Voters live in the region where a company has its headquarters.
-Or alternatively to this election procedure: Existing regional democratic bodies elect election committees that decide on the filling of the SB-seats of these smaller companies.

-Regarding the above-mentioned random processes: For the random selection, one or more starting values could be drawn publicly, on the basis of which certain values (e.g. identity card number or date of birth) are selected by a computer program.
-The source code of the computer program must be publicly available.
+In this case, elections can be held more often.
+For the random selection of the citizens, one or more starting values could be drawn publicly, on the basis of which certain values (e.g. identity card number or date of birth) are selected by a computer program.
+The source code of the computer program must be publicly available. - For the smallest companies with 3-groups-co-determination, the following may apply instead: Existing regional democratic bodies elect election committees that decide on the filling of the SB-seats of the group "population".